univention/univention-corporate-server/doc/README.md

 all documents with the translation.

 The default language for the update is German.
-To update the translation for another language, for example French, run `make -C doc -e LANGUAGE="fr" update-po`.
+To update the translation for another language, for example French, run `make -C doc -e SPHINXINTL_LANGUAGE="fr" update-po`.

 Other translation related targets are the following: